INSPIRING WOMEN IN BUSINESS CONFERENCE

 Julie is the brains behind Information Apps, which launched its first product, CRITON, in October 2016.
 Prior to this, Julie was the CEO of Lateral City, a serviced apartment operator, and MD of Abbey Business Centres, a UK-wide serviced office operator, which she returned to profit, grew to a turnover of £20m and successfully sold in 2011.
 Julie also owns a gift and homeware shop in the seaside village of Elie, which she runs with her husband.

 Three years ago, Emma was diagnosed with Young Onset Parkinson’s.
 She was aged just 29.
 Yet Emma has gone on to do more in those three years than she ever expected to achieve in a lifetime.
 Her journey has taken her from an unexpected diagnosis to winning CharityComm’s Inspiring Communicator of the Year Award 2015, featuring in a BBC television documentary and appearing in magazines such as Cosmopolitan.
 This year she published her first book, Dropping the P Bomb, on dealing with her diagnosis.
-Emma is a freelance creative director and a maker at 51gladstone.com.
+Emma is head of creative at insurtech startup SPIXII, a creative strategy expert for the Digital Tourism Think Tank and a freelance creative director.
 She is speaking on the 'When the Chips are Down' panel.

 Starting at Lloyd’s of London, Jennifer advanced her career within the insurance sector and is now head of financial communications at Direct Line Group.
 With over 20 years experience in PR, she has more recently been a leading diversity champion within Direct Line Group.
 Through her role as chair of the Gender & Working Families strand at Direct Line Group, her aim is to move diversity and inclusion up the boardroom agenda and encourage businesses to see the benefits of a truly diverse workplace.